Northern Bobwhite

 Population number

-The All About Birds resource records that the total breeding population of Northern bobwhites is 5.8 million, with 84% in the U.S., while 11% are in Mexico.
-Currently, this species is classified as Near Threatened (NT) on the IUCN Red List and its numbers today are decreasing.
+The All About Birds resource records that the total breeding population of the Northern bobwhite is 5.8 million individuals.
+Currently, this species is classified as Near Threatened (NT) on the IUCN Red List, and its numbers today are decreasing.

 Ecological niche